 Acronym Term Definition clinics, and competition to advance RSMs' new skills and maintain their competitive spirit.
-WII Wounded, III, and A term used to describe the population of service members supported Injured through the Recovery Coordination Program.
-WWBn Wounded Warrior A subordinate unit to the Wounded Warrior Regiment that exists as the Battalion military structure to which Marines with complex recovery needs may be attached, at either battalion location in Camp Lejeune and Camp Pendleton, or one of the 13 detachments.
-WWCC Wounded Warrior The WWCC extends support to WII Marines through advocacy; resource Call Center identification; referral; information distribution; and care coordination over the phone, chat, text, and social media.
+WII Wounded, III, and Injured A term used to describe the population of service members supported through the Recovery Coordination Program.
+WWBn Wounded Warrior Battalion A subordinate unit to the Wounded Warrior Regiment that exists as the military structure to which Marines with complex recovery needs may be attached, at either battalion location in Camp Lejeune and Camp Pendleton, or one of the 13 detachments.
+WWCC Wounded Warrior Call Center The WWCC extends support to WII Marines through advocacy; resource identification; referral; information distribution; and care coordination over the phone, chat, text, and social media.
 Battalion contact centers support WII active duty Marines who remain with their units while recovering.
-WWR Wounded Warrior The Wounded Warrior Regiment (WWR) provides leadership and Regiment ensures compliance with laws and DoD instructions related to the support, recovery, and non-medical care of combat and non-combat wounded, ill, and injured (WII) Marines, Sailors attached to Marine units, and their family members in order to maximize their recovery as they return to duty or transition to civilian life.
-Relevant Te erms Acuity The level of severity or urgency of a medical condition; as related to the riouny need for certain care or treatment, the measurement of the intensity of care required for a patient; the level of severity of an illness.
-Caregiver Is broadly defined and refers to any relative, partner, friend or neighbor J. J who has a significant personal relationship with, and provides a broad range of assistance for, a service member with a chronic or disabling condition.
+WWR Wounded Warrior Regiment The Wounded Warrior Regiment (WWR) provides leadership and ensures compliance with laws and DoD instructions related to the support, recovery, and non-medical care of combat and non-combat wounded, ill, and injured (WII) Marines, Sailors attached to Marine units, and their family members in order to maximize their recovery as they return to duty or transition to civilian life.
+Relevant Te rms Acuity The level of severity or urgency of a medical condition; as related to the need for certain care or treatment, the measurement of the intensity of care required for a patient; the level of severity of an illness.
+Caregiver Is broadly defined and refers to any relative, partner, friend or neighbor who has a significant personal relationship with, and provides a broad range of assistance for, a service member with a chronic or disabling condition.
 These individuals may be primary or secondary caregivers and live with, or separately from, the person receiving care.
-Clinical Case A collaborative process under the population health continuum which Management assesses, advocates, plans, implements, coordinates, monitors, and evaluates options and services to meet an individual's and family's health needs through communication and available resources to promote quality, cost-effective outcomes.
+Clinical Case Management A collaborative process under the population health continuum which assesses, advocates, plans, implements, coordinates, monitors, and evaluates options and services to meet an individual's and family's health needs through communication and available resources to promote quality, cost-effective outcomes.
 Demobilization The process necessary to release from active duty, or federal service, units and Reserve Component members who were ordered to active duty or called to federal service.
-Injured Generally a medical condition with a cause external to the patient, not Deserve caused by hostile action.
+Injured Generally, a medical condition with a cause external to the patient, not caused by hostile action.
 Recovery The recovery phase starts at the point of the wound, illness, or injury.
 There are two stages occurring simultaneously in the recovery phase: evacuation and notification, and treatment.
 The two stages begin at the same time.
 The evacuation stage ends when the recovering service member arrives in the continental United States (CONUS) and the family member(s) /caretaker is at the bedside.
 The treatment stage ends when the RSM returns to duty or moves from acute inpatient care to the outpatient care setting to continue the rehabilitation phase.
-Rehabilitation The Rehabilitation phase often begins while a service member is still Renabilitation inpatient or in the midst of recovery (depending on the severity of the wound, illness or injury) and may continue at the hospital in an outpatient mound, infood of injury, and may continue at the hospital in all outpatient status and through the tapering of treatments such as physical status and through the tapering of treatments, such as physical therapy.
-This phase can vary in length depending on your specific status and through the tapering of treatments, such as physical therapy.
-This phase can vary in length depending on your specific needs and may involve the referral to and results of the Disability
+Rehabilitation The Rehabilitation phase often begins while a service member is still inpatient or in the midst of recovery (depending on the severity of the wound, illness or injury) and may continue at the hospital in an outpatient status and through the tapering of treatments, such as physical therapy.
+This phase can vary in length depending on your specific needs and may involve the referral to and results of the Disability Evaluation System.